Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/08-errors.md

 ##### !end-answer

 #### !explanation
 Remember, the good stuff is often at the bottom!
 The last part of the stack trace tells us that the error happened on line 8.
-All the other parts of the stack trace are just telling us which functions were called on our way to line 8.
+All the other parts of the stack trace are telling us which functions were called on our way to line 8.
 #### !end-explanation

 ### !end-challenge